niuers/python/iterators and generators.md

 * The most accurate way to check whether an object x is iterable is to call iter(x) and handle a TypeError exception if it isn’t.
 This is more accurate than using isinstance(x, abc.Iterable), because iter(x) also considers the legacy __getitem__ method, while the Iterable ABC does not.

+* iter has another trick: it can be called with two arguments to create an iterator from a regular function or any callable object.
+In this usage, the first argument must be a callable to be invoked repeatedly (with no arguments) to yield values, and the second argument is a sentinel: a marker value which, when returned by the callable, causes the iterator to raise StopIteration instead of yielding the sentinel.
+  * the iter function here returns a callable_iterator
+  * A useful example is found in the iter built-in function documentation.
+This snippet reads lines from a file until a blank line is found or the end of file is reached:
+    ```
+    with open('mydata.txt') as fp:
+        for line in iter(fp.readline, ''):
+            process_line(line)
+    ```

 ## Iterables versus Iterators
 ### Iterable
 * Any object from which the iter built-in function can obtain an iterator.
 Objects implementing an `__iter__` method returning an iterator are iterable.
 Sequences are always iterable; as are objects implementing a `__getitem__` method that takes 0-based indexes.